 - Please note that group classes are subject to cancellation if minimum enrollment is not reached.

 - Be sure to check our policies and procedures regarding registration, withdrawals, refunds, and more for fall or spring group classes.

-- All students will receive a Welcome Letter via email at least 1 week before the class starts with all necessary details including class schedule, supply list, web links, etc.
+- All students will receive a Welcome Letter via email at least 1 week before the class starts with all necessary details.

 - For additional information, please contact the Academy at email@example.com.